Project at a Glance

 Farmers face increased erratic weather conditions while constantly trying to cut costs and improve profits all while responding to society’s call to reduce unintended water quality and climate issues associated with agriculture.

 Many farmers believe the scientific evidence that soil health practices improve soil and water quality.
 However, they are reluctant to change management techniques without knowing how much the soil health practices will cost or benefit them.
-So, AFT found “soil health successful farmers,” and conduct benefit-cost analyses.
+So, AFT found “soil health successful farmers,” and conducted benefit-cost analyses.

 AFT used partial budget analysis to estimate the net economic benefits eight farmers have experienced from investing in soil health practices (e.g., no-till, strip-till, cover crops, nutrient management, conservation cover, compost application, and mulching).
 We also used USDA’s Nutrient Tracking Tool and USDA’s COMET-Farm Tool to quantify the water quality and climate benefits of these practices.

-We’ve produced two-page case studies that we hope will be useful to farmers and landowners who are curious about soil health practices; to give them confidence that investing in the practices is worth the risk.
+We’ve produced eight two-page case studies that we hope will be useful to farmers and landowners who are curious about soil health practices; to give them confidence that investing in the practices is worth the risk.

 This project is supported by a USDA Conservation Innovation Grant and the case studies are being co-branded by the Natural Resources Conservation Service.